Common Side Effects of Winstrol

 - Regular Liver Function Tests:

-- Hepatotoxicity Detection: Winstrol can be toxic to the liver.
-Regular liver function tests help detect hepatotoxicity early.
-These tests measure enzymes and proteins in the blood that indicate liver health.
+- Catching Hepatotoxicity Early: Liver function tests measure enzymes and proteins that indicate liver health.

-- Frequency: Healthcare providers generally recommend these tests every few months, especially during the initial phases of treatment.
+- Frequency: Most providers recommend testing every few months, especially in the first part of a cycle.

-- Bone Age Assessment: Regular assessments of bone age, usually through hand and wrist x-rays, help ensure that growth plates are not closing prematurely.
+- Bone Age Assessment: Hand and wrist x-rays help track whether growth plates are closing too early.

 Regular Blood Work